 The health education major is designed to prepare students for careers in the field of school health education through the development of dispositions, knowledge and skills.
 To earn a degree, each student must complete the core requirements listed which prepare for practice in the public school setting.

-This professional teaching preparation program is designed primarily to meet the needs of those interested in a teaching career.
+This professional teaching preparation program is designed primarily to meet the needs of those interested in a school health teaching career.

 The following criteria must be met for an applicant to be eligible for consideration for admission to the health education program.
 Students will fall into one of three requirements: